Institutional Animal Care & Use Committee Overview

 NOTE: IACUC is authorized to suspend any activity involving the use of animals that is not being conducted according to accepted standards, applicable laws, regulations, and/or institutional policies.

-IACUC Monthly Meetings
+IACUC Quarterly Meetings

 - All vertebrate animals used for research or teaching must be assigned to a USDA pain and distress category on the protocol under which they are used.
 Procedures that could cause pain or distress in humans should be assumed to cause pain or distress in other animals.